 In Japan, art and antiques have been somehow subjected to certification by some authority for a very long time.
-The most common way of doing that was an inscription on the object’s box, named tomobako: these wooden boxes were made originally for tea ceremony utensils such as tea bowls, spoons and dishes to certify that these items, generally of simple shape and then quite easy to imitate, were made by specific masters.
-These inscriptions could be written by the maker himself or by a descendant or a master of the same school from a later generation.
+The most common way of doing that was an inscription on the object’s box, named tomobako: these wooden boxes were made originally for tea ceremony utensils such as tea bowls, spoons and dishes to certify that these items, generally of simple shape and then quite easy to imitate, was made by specific masters.
+These inscriptions could be written by the maker himself or by a descendant of a master of the same school from a later generation.
 Some items can even bear multiple certifications on nested boxes.
-Of course, the same kind of inscriptions can be found on paintings’s boxes, where the biggest problem is separating original works from imitations so they can have a correct price when put on sale.
+Of course, the same kind of inscriptions can be found on paintings' boxes, where the biggest problem is separating original works from imitations so they can have a correct price when putting on sale.

 A fact worth noting is that netsuke, a filed where signatures are imitated widely, have never considered “worth” certifying and all major studies on authenticity have been actually made by western collectors during the 20th century.